 Do you ever visit the place where you/your parents are from?

 I haven’t been back to Nigeria or Cameroon since I was 11 or 12.
 I want to go back now.
 You can’t truly know yourself until you know where you’ve come from…

-To what genres of music did a 12 year old Emmavie listen to?
+To what genres of music did a 12-year-old Emmavie listen?

-I listened to pop and pop RnB music profusely.
-I hate to admit it but when I was 12, there wasn’t Soundcloud or Spotify so I literally consumed television and radio music.
+I hate to admit it, but i listened to pop and pop RnB music profusely.
+Keep in mind when i was 12, there wasn’t Soundcloud or Spotify so I literally consumed television and radio music.
 I was a HUGE fan of Justin Timberlake, Usher and all the big pop RnB stars that were popping at that time.
-I banged out Channel U. I’d come home every day after school and watch Bearman and N Dubz haha!
+And when I’d come home every day after school watch Bearman and N Dubz haha!

 I also went through a weird rock phase.
-I guess because I liked watching WWE wrestling with my brother and I ended up getting into bands like Limp Bizkit and Linkin Park for a bit..
+Watching WWE wrestling with my brother I ended up getting into bands like Limp Bizkit and Linkin Park for a bit..
 It didn’t get too deep though.
 Just the hits.

-To what genres of music did a 18 year old Emmavie listen to?
+To what genres of music did an 18-year-old Emmavie listen?